Ubisoft UPlay Plus is the streaming home for The Division, Watch Dogs and more

 Expect to see the service launch in September 2019.
 You can sign up now at www.uplay.com.
 While it's set for a $14.99 (around £12 / AU$22) price, we're still waiting on platform details.
 Like Stadia, will it work over a Chromecast?
 Or will it be accessible through consoles as well as computers?
 We'll pass that information on as soon as we get it.

-For now, though, Ubisoft is offering eager gamers a deal where they'll get free access to the service at launch, so long as they sign up today (June 10, 2019).
+For now, though, Ubisoft is offering eager gamers a deal where they'll get free access to the service at launch, so long as they sign up before August 15, 2019.
 So, get that email address at the ready.

 - E3 2019 is the biggest gaming event of the year.
 TechRadar is reporting live from LA, telling you all about the biggest announcements of the week, from epic game trailers to shocking release date reveals.
 Follow our expert analysis of the keynotes and what we see on the E3 show floor.